-- 6.2.1 DMRB Interim Advice Note (IAN) 125/15, published by Highways England in 2015, provides guidance on likely future changes to DMRB, including the proposed combination of 'Community and Private Assets' and 'Effects on All Travellers' into a single 'People & Communities' chapter.
-However, the approach taken for A9 Dualling Projects is to keep these topics as two separate chapters. - 6.2.2 The Proposed Scheme for Project 8, Dalwhinnie to Crubenmore, is therefore assessed against the topics chapters noted and numbered below:
+- 6.2.1 DMRB 'Interim Advice Note (IAN) 125/15', published by Highways England in 2015, provides guidance on likely future changes to DMRB, including the proposed combination of 'Community and Private Assets' and 'Effects on All Travellers' into a single 'People & Communities' chapter.
+However, the approach taken for A9 Dualling Projects is to keep these topics as two separate chapters. - The Proposed Scheme for Project 7, Glen Garry to Dalwhinnie, is therefore assessed against via the topic chapters noted and numbered below:

-8. People and Communities - Landscape Community and Private Assets 14.
+8. People and Communities - Community and Private Assets 14.
 Visual 9.
 People and Communities - Effects on All Travellers 15.
 Cultural Heritage 10.
 Geology, Soils and Groundwater 16.
 Air Quality 11.
 Road Drainage and the Water Environment 17.
-Noise and Vibration 18.
-Materials 12.
-Ecology and Nature Conservation 19.
+Noise and Vibration 12.
+Ecology and Nature Conservation 18.
+Materials 13.
+Landscape 19.
 Policies and Plans

-- 6.2.3 Each chapter is presented using a common sub-section structure, discussed briefly below. - 6.2.4 Introduces the environmental topic and the issues considered in the Environmental Impact Assessment chapter.
+6.2.3 Each chapter is presented using a common sub-section structure, discussed briefly below: